Playing with Repetitions in Data Words Using Energy Games: Game of repeating values

 We illustrate the utility of this game with an example.
 Consider a scenario in which the system is trying to schedule tasks on processors.
 The number of tasks can be unbounded and task identifiers can be data values.
-Assuming the variable $\mathrm{init}$ carries identifiers of tasks that are initialized and $\mathrm{proc}$ carries identifiers of tasks that are processed, the formula $G ~ (\toblieqp{\mathrm{proc}}{\mathrm{init}})$ specifies that all tasks that are processed must have been initialized beforehand.
-Assuming the variable $\mathrm{log}$ carries identifiers of tasks that have been processed and are being logged into an audit table, the formula $G~(\mathrm{proc} \oblieqlocal \mynext~\mathrm{log})$ specifies that all processed tasks are logged into the audit table in the next step.
-Suppose there is a Boolean variable $\mathrm{lf}$ belonging to the environment.
-The formula $G~( \lnot \mathrm{lf} ~ \Rightarrow ~ \lnot (\mathrm{log} \oblieqlocal \mynext^{-1} ~ \mathrm{proc}))$ specifies that if $\mathrm{lf}$ is false (denoting that the logger is not working), then the logger can not put the task that was processed in the previous step into the audit table in this step.
+Assume that a system variable $\textsf{init}$ carries identifiers of tasks that are initialized. \review{If a task is initialized at a certain moment of time, then the variable $\textsf{init}$ carries the identifier of that task at that moment; at moments when no tasks are initialized, $\textsf{init}$ is blank.
+We assume that at most one task can be initialized at a time, so $\textsf{init}$ is either blank or carries one task identifier.} Additionally, another system variable $\textsf{proc}$ carries identifiers of tasks that are processed. \review{If a task is processed at a certain moment of time, then the variable $\textsf{proc}$ carries the identifier of that task at that moment.
+We assume for simplicity that processing a task takes only one unit of time and at most one task can be processed in one unit of time.} The formula $G ~ (\toblieqp{\textsf{proc}}{\textsf{init}})$ specifies that all tasks that are processed must have been initialized beforehand.
+Assume the system variable $\textsf{log}$ carries identifiers of tasks that have been processed and are being logged into an audit table. \review{If a task is logged at a certain moment of time, then the variable $\textsf{log}$ carries the identifier of that task at that moment.} The formula $G~(\textsf{proc} \oblieqlocal \mynext~\textsf{log})$ specifies that all processed tasks are logged into the audit table in the next step.
+Suppose there is a Boolean variable $\textsf{lf}$ belonging to the environment.
+The formula $G~( \lnot \textsf{lf} ~ \Rightarrow ~ \lnot (\textsf{log} \oblieqlocal \mynext^{-1} ~ \textsf{proc}))$ specifies that if $\textsf{lf}$ is false (denoting that the logger is not working), then the logger can not put the task that was processed in the previous step into the audit table in this step.
 The combination of the last two specifications is not realizable by any system since as soon as the system processes a task, the environment can make the logger non-functional in the next step.
 This can be algorithmically determined by the fact that for the conjunction of the last two formulas, there is no winning strategy for \sys in the game of repeating values.